Geeksltd/Programming.Tips/MeaningfulNames.md

 ### Avoid noise words

 Noise words are another meaningless distinction.
 Imagine that you have a Product class.
-If you have another called ProductInfo or ProductData, you have made the names different without making them mean anything different.
+If you have another called `ProductInfo` or `ProductData`, you have made the names different without making them mean anything different.
 Info and Data parts are pointless here.
 The same goes for a, an and the prefixes for variables: they are unnecessary.
 Noise words are redundant.
 For example:

    * The word **table** should never appear in a table name.